SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 ![story_section1](images/story_section1.png)

-Positive
+> aside positive
-: **Developer Resources**
+> **Developer Resources**
-Spring Cloud Stream Project Home: [https://spring.io/projects/spring-cloud-stream](https://spring.io/projects/spring-cloud-stream)
+> Spring Cloud Stream Project Home: [https://spring.io/projects/spring-cloud-stream](https://spring.io/projects/spring-cloud-stream)
-The Spring Cloud Stream Reference Guide can be found [here](https://cloud.spring.io/spring-cloud-stream/spring-cloud-stream.html#spring-cloud-stream-overview-introducing).
+> The Spring Cloud Stream Reference Guide can be found [here](https://cloud.spring.io/spring-cloud-stream/spring-cloud-stream.html#spring-cloud-stream-overview-introducing).

-Negative
+> aside negative
-: The SCS framework allows for building messaging-driven applications without having to explicitly write any code for publishing or receiving events.
+> The SCS framework allows for building messaging-driven applications without having to explicitly write any code for publishing or receiving events.
 While many microservices-oriented applications today are based on synchronous, request/response interactions based on protocols such as HTTP or gRPC, the asynchronous, event-driven nature of communications using SCS allows for building highly scalable, efficient and responsive distributed systems that can run on-premise or in the cloud.
 When combined with the high-performance Solace PubSub+ Event Broker which can be deployed in virtually any environment, you can create powerful and flexible applications that support both hybrid and multi-cloud capabilities, all operating in real-time with high throughput and low latency.

 ## Set-up & Prerequisites

 Duration: 0:10:00

-Negative
+> aside negative
-: **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
+> **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
 Please see the [Spring Cloud Stream Basics](https://codelabs.solace.dev/codelabs/spring-cloud-stream-basics/#0) Codelab to learn how to leverage Spring Cloud Function which is preferred in v3+.**

 ![story_section2](images/story_section2.png)